Sweeping federal lawsuit seeks election changes in Wisconsin

 Wisconsin Elections Commission spokesman Reid Magney declined to comment.

-The lawsuit seeks multiple changes ahead of the elections, including sending absentee ballots to all voters; hiring additional staff to count those ballots as they’re returned; requiring that voting machines accessible to people with disabilities be available at all in-person absentee voting locations; hiring more poll workers; and upgrading voter registration systems to handle the anticipated increased volume of online voter registration and absentee ballot requests.
+The lawsuit seeks multiple changes ahead of the elections, including sending absentee ballot request forms to all voters; hiring additional staff to count those ballots as they’re returned; requiring that voting machines accessible to people with disabilities be available at all in-person absentee voting locations; hiring more poll workers; and upgrading voter registration systems to handle the anticipated increased volume of online voter registration and absentee ballot requests.

 The lawsuit also wants to require that absentee ballot drop boxes be installed in every community; state elections officials work with the U.S. Postal Service to ensure timely delivery, return and counting of absentee ballots; notify voters if their absentee ballots won’t be counted in time for them to fix problems; increase opportunities for curbside voting; and launch a public education campaign about voting options.
 It also wants to allow for absentee ballots to be counted for up to a week after the election if they are postmarked by election day or don’t have a postmark.

-Note: This story has been corrected to show that the lawsuit asks that absentee ballot applications, not the ballots themselves, be sent to all voters.